reactioon/rdata/README.md

 Internal revisions of an document show how much times the data changes.

 * **Indexes Support**
-Indexes support to improve search results and resources when works with large amount of data.
+Indexes improve search results and resources when works with large amount of data.

 * **Shared variables**
 Support to work with the same key-value from multiples locations.